 Be Salt Wise in Winter

-Most people know that salt is effective in melting snow and ice and keeps our roadways safe in the winter.
+Most people know that salt is effective in melting snow and ice and it keeps our roadways safe in the winter.
 But many people may not realize that the salt we use on sidewalks, driveways and roads is harmful to the environment.
 Salt doesn’t just go away when the snow/ice melts.
-It seeps into the ground and wells, and travels with stormwater into streams and eventually into our drinking water sources – the Potomac and Patuxent Rivers.
+It seeps into the ground and travels with stormwater into streams and eventually into our drinking water sources – the Potomac and Patuxent Rivers.

 Damage Salt Causes